-Mint announces U.S. sites for safe, sustainable electronics recycling
+Mint announces U.S. sites for sustainable electronics recycling

 Each year, Americans send 7.2 million tons of electronic waste to landfills — old smartphones, televisions, computers and more.